 © Ekaterina Yatcenko | Dreamstime.com

-Spring is the perfect time to do a yearly cleanse, or detox.
-For some, detoxing or cleansing is a trendy way to lose weight through fasting or consuming juices, green smoothies, broths, or other concoctions.
-For most practitioners trained in naturopathic or integrative medicine, however, the words “detox” and “cleanse” are short for a detoxification protocol.
+For many, spring feels like the perfect time to do a yearly cleanse, or detox.
+Indeed, cleansing, or “detoxing,” has become a trendy way to lose weight through fasting or consuming juices, green smoothies, broths, or other concoctions.
+For most practitioners trained in naturopathic or integrative medicine, the words “detox” and “cleanse” are short for a detoxification protocol.

-This kind of detox is scientifically sound and an effective protocol for enhancing the body’s natural detoxification process—a complex process that requires many essential nutrients.
+This kind of detox, some say, is scientifically sound and an effective protocol for enhancing the body’s natural detoxification process—a complex process that requires many essential nutrients.
 But there are precautions to consider, as we discuss in our posts “Cleanse Diets 101” and “Juice Cleanse: Health Boon or Dangerous Fad?”

 We have learned a great deal about how toxins affect us and how to improve our body’s ability to detoxify.
 We are exposed to a more complex array of toxic compounds in our air, water, and food than ever before, and our ability to detoxify and excrete toxic substances is critically important for overall health.